dungeons-of-moria/umoria/docs/manual.md

 Movement in various directions is accomplished by pressing the numeric keypad keys.
 When `-r` is specified, movement is accomplished in the same way as the original _Rogue_ game (`hjkl`).
-When `-o` is specified, it forces the keypad based command set.
-These options will override defaults stored in the save file.
-If these options are given multiple times, only the last one will take effect.
+This option will override defaults stored in the save file.

-When `-s` is specified, *moria* displays all of the scores in the score file and exits.
+When `-d` is specified, *moria* displays all of the scores in the score file and exits.

 When `-w` is specified, *moria* will start up in wizard mode.
 Dead characters can be resurrected using this option when starting the game.
 Resurrected characters are teleported to the town level and given zero hit-points.
 Wizard mode is intended for debugging the game, and for experimenting with new features.

-To make random events happen in a predictable manner a seed number can be given to the `-w` option.
-Using wizard mode to win the game is considered cheating.
-Games played with wizard mode are not scored.
+*Using wizard mode to win the game is considered cheating.
+Games played with wizard mode are not scored.*

+To make random events happen in a predictable manner a `seed` number can be given with the `-s` option (only for new games).

 Use `-v` to show the current version of Umoria.

+Use `-h` to show the help screen.

 ## 3. The Character